 Not only that, but we can also delete completely all of your personal information that we have.
 And we will do it immediately at your request.
 Also, if you cancel your account at HelpCrunch, all your personal information will be automatically and permanently deleted in 6 months.

 5. Right to restrict processing

-You can cancel your account at HelpCrunch and we will stop processing and using your data immediately.
-You can fully restore it though within 6 months – just log in into your account and renew the subscription.
+Given that HelpCrunch is GDPR-compliant, you can cancel your account in our service, and we will stop processing your data immediately.
+It is possible to fully restore it though within 6 months – just log in to your account and renew the subscription.
 All the canceled accounts will be completely and permanently deleted after 6 months.

 6. Right to data portability

 The right of data portability grants that you can obtain your personal data from a company and reuse it as you want.
 Upon a request, HelpCrunch can export your data in a convenient format (CSV, JSON, or XML) and send it to you.

 The GDPR gives individuals the right to object to the processing of their personal data in certain circumstances.
 Individuals have an absolute right to stop their data from being used for direct marketing.
 You can always subscribe or unsubscribe from our emails in the “Notification settings” → “Insights” section by ticking the box: